 Has your child ever come to you with bleeding gums?
 If so, there are a number causes that could be the culprit, but the one to watch out for is gum disease.
-Below, we discuss some common causes of bleeding gums, and when it’s time for your child to visit the pediatric dentist.
+Below, we discuss some common causes of bleeding gums in children, and when it’s time for your child to visit the pediatric dentist in Katy.

 A new toothbrush with firm bristles can sometimes cause gums bleed.
 If you just bought your child a new toothbrush, check the bristles to see how firm they are, or look on the package to see what types of bristles it has.
 You should always buy toothbrushes with soft bristles, which clean as well as firm bristles, and are much easier on gums and teeth.
 Additionally, make sure your child isn’t brushing their teeth with too much pressure, which can also cause bleeding and damage sensitive gums.